Stability of Coassociative Conical Singularities: Coassociative 4-folds

 We are now able to complete our definitions regarding coassociative 4-folds.

 \begin{dfn} A 4-dimensional submanifold $N$ of\/ $(M,\varphi,g_{\varphi})$ is coassociative if and only if\/ $\varphi|_N\equiv 0$ and $*_\varphi\varphi|_N>0$. \end{dfn}

-\begin{note} Though we may define coassociative 4-folds with respect to any $\GG_2$ structure, for deformation theory and related results to hold we need it to be closed, but not necessarily coclosed.
+\begin{note} Though we may define coassociative 4-folds with respect to any $\GG_2$ structure, for deformation theory and related results to hold we need it to be closed.
 Therefore, we shall work with almost $\GG_2$ manifolds for greatest useful generality. \end{note}

 The next result, \cite[cf.~Proposition 4.2]{McLean}, is invaluable in describing the deformation theory of coassociative 4-folds.